How to edit your digital photos to look like film

 Related: Going back to film?
 Here’s what’s changed

 There’s no lack of choice on the market when it comes to emulating film in post.
-Both Mastin Labs and Noble Presets have made names for themselves as some of the leading preset makers on the .
+Both Mastin Labs and Noble Presets have made names for themselves as some of the leading preset makers on the market.
 But how do presets differ from profiles?
 While both are intended to be applied to Raw files, they actually work in quite different ways.

 Presets are exactly what they sound like.
-When using a Raw processing platform like Lightroom or Capture One, a preset is applied to an image or series of images with a few clicks of the mouse.
+When using a Raw processing platform like Lightroom or Capture One, a preset is applied to an image or series of images with just a few clicks of the mouse.
 This automatically adjusts various editing parameters—like exposure, contrast, grain, etc.—within the platform to mimic a specific film look.
-Once applied, these parameters can be dialed back down (or ) as the user wishes.
+Once applied, these parameters can be dialed back down (or up) as the user wishes.

-Color profiles, on the other hand, are generally applied to images right after they’ve been ingested and before any edits are applied.
+profiles, on the other hand, are generally applied to images right after they’ve been ingested and before any edits are applied.
 In most Raw processers, users select a color profile from the top right of the edit panel before fine-tuning their shots with the various parameters available.
 Working with a film-emulating color profile, right from the start, offers users the advantage of potentially being able to dial in a more nuanced celluloid look, more quickly, compared to presets alone.

-Both are effective options in your editing workflow, though, and combining them might be the missing piece to the aesthetic that just or the other won’t provide.
+Both are effective options in your editing workflow, though, and combining them might be the missing piece to the aesthetic that just one or the other won’t provide.
 In addition to TAP, other analog-mimicking profiles include Digistock’s Kodachrome and The Digital Darkroom’s Chroma and Aero Infrared, among others.

 Get to know the film you want to emulate